Stress and Strain, Body and Brain Infographic

 • Lean on a furry friend: Pets may help reduce physiological reactions to stress.

-• Work it out: Regular physical activity — a recommended 150 minutes of moderate activity, 75 minutes of vigorous activity, or a mix of both weekly — can relieve tension, anxiety and depression and give you an immediate exercise “high.”
+• Work it out: Regular physical activity — a recommended 150 minutes of moderate activity, 75 minutes of vigorous activity, or a mix of both weekly — can help relieve tension, anxiety and depression and give you immediate benefits from exercise.

 For more tips on the mind-heart-body connection, visit heart.org/BeWell